IBM/MaximoCOBieParser/README.md

 - **Export:** Write the COBie parse tree to .xls or .xlsx format

 ## How to Build
 The project is setup to build as an Eclipse project, but it can be built by any Java development tool.
-In addition to the code provided, it requires Appche POI which can be foud here: https://poi.apache.org/
+In addition to the code provided, it requires Appche POI which can be found here: https://poi.apache.org/
 Apache POI require xmlbeans whcih can be found here: http://xmlbeans.apache.org/sourceAndBinaries/